Table of contents

 Uninstall the agent

-When you manually uninstall an activated agent from a computer, the computer doesn't notify Workload Security that the software has been uninstalled.
-On the Computers page in the Workload Security console, the computer's status will be "Managed (Offline)" or similar, depending on the context.
-To avoid this, in Workload Security, either:
+When you manually uninstall an activated Deep Security Agent from a computer, the computer does not notify Workload Security that the software has been uninstalled.
+On the Computers page in the Workload Security console, the computer's status will still be displayed as Managed (Offline) or similar, depending on the context.
+To avoid this, in Workload Security, either deactivate the agent before you uninstall it or delete the computer from the list after the installation.

-Uninstall an agent (Windows)
+Uninstall an agent on Windows

 Before updating or uninstalling an agent or relay on Windows, you must disable agent self-protection.
 To do this, in the Workload Security console, go to Computer editor > Settings > General.
-In Agent Self Protection, and then either deselect Prevent local end-users from uninstalling, stopping, or otherwise modifying the Agent or enter a password for local override.
+In Agent Self Protection, either deselect Prevent local end-users from uninstalling, stopping, or otherwise modifying the Agent or enter a password for local override.

 1. Deactivate the agent using the Workload Security console by going to the Computers page, right-clicking the computer and selecting Actions > Deactivate.